s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Select if a PIR is to be used (which can also be used in parallel with camera motion detection).
 * Auto switch the lamp on for nightime PIR detection.
 * Control pan / tilt cradle for camera.
-* Connect an external I2S microphone
+* Connect a PDM or I2S microphone.
-* Connect a DS18B20 temperature sensor
+* Connect a DS18B20 temperature sensor.
-* Monitor voltage of battery supply on ADC pin
+* Monitor voltage of battery supply on ADC pin.
-* Wakeup on LDR after deep sleep at night
+* Wakeup on LDR after deep sleep at night.

 Note that there are not enough free pins on the ESP32 camera module to allow all external sensors to be used.
 Pins that can be used (with some limitations) are: 3, 4, 12, 13, 33.
 * pin 3: Labelled U0R.
 Only use as input pin, as also used for flashing.